Emotion Engine: CPU core

-The CPU core is a two-way superscalar in-order RISC processor.
-Based on the MIPS R5900, it implements the MIPS-III instruction set architecture (ISA) and much of MIPS-IV, in addition to a custom instruction set developed by Sony which operated on 128-bit wide groups of either 32-bit, 16-bit, or 8-bit integers in single instruction multiple data (SIMD) fashion (i.e. four 32-bit integers could be added to four others using a single instruction).
+The R5900 CPU core is a two-way superscalar in-order RISC processor.
+Based on the MIPS R5000, it implements the MIPS-III instruction set architecture (ISA) and much of MIPS-IV, in addition to a custom instruction set developed by Sony which operated on 128-bit wide groups of either 32-bit, 16-bit, or 8-bit integers in single instruction, multiple data (SIMD) fashion (e.g. four 32-bit integers could be added to four others using a single instruction).
 Instructions defined include: add, subtract, multiply, divide, min/max, shift, logical, leading-zero count, 128-bit load/store and 256-bit to 128-bit funnel shift in addition to some not described by Sony for competitive reasons.
 Contrary to some misconceptions, these SIMD capabilities did not amount to the processor being "128-bit", as neither the memory addresses nor the integers themselves were 128-bit, only the shared SIMD/integer registers.
 For comparison, 128-bit wide registers and SIMD instructions had been present in the 32-bit x86 architecture since 1999, with the introduction of SSE.
-However the internal data paths were 128bit wide, and its processors were capable of operating on 4x32bit quantities in parallel in single registers.
+However the internal data paths were 128-bit wide, and its processors were capable of operating on 4x32bit quantities in parallel in single registers.

-It has a 6 stage long integer pipelines and a 15 stage long floating point pipeline.
-Its assortment of registers consists of 32 128-bit VLIW SIMD registers (naming/renaming), one 64-bit accumulator and two 64&-bit general data registers, 8 16-bit fix function registers, 16 8-bit controller registers.
-The processor also has two 64-bit integer ALUs, a 128bit Load-Store Unit (LSU), a Branch Execution Unit (BXU) and a 32-bit VU1 FPU coprocessor (which acted as a sync controller for the VPU0/VPU1) containing a MIPS base processor core with 32 64-bit FP registers and 15 32-bit integer registers.
+It has a 6-stage integer pipeline and a 15-stage floating-point (FP) pipeline.
+Its assortment of registers consists of 32 128-bit VLIW SIMD registers (naming/renaming), one 64-bit accumulator and two 64-bit general data registers, 8 16-bit fix function registers, 16 8-bit controller registers.
+The processor also has two 64-bit integer arithmetic logic units (ALUs), a 128-bit load–store unit (LSU), a Branch Execution Unit (BXU), and a 32-bit VU1 floating-point unit (FPU) coprocessor (which acted as a sync controller for the VPU0/VPU1) containing a MIPS base processor core with 32 64-bit FP registers and 15 32-bit integer registers.
 The ALUs are 64-bit, with a 32-bit FPU that isn't IEEE 754 compliant.
 The custom instruction set 107 MMI (Multimedia Extensions) was implemented by grouping the two 64-bit integer ALUs.
 Both the integer and floating-point pipelines are six stages long.

 To feed the execution units with instructions and data, there is a 16 KB two-way set associative instruction cache, an 8 KB two-way set associative non blocking data cache and a 16 KB scratchpad RAM.
 Both the instruction and data caches are virtually indexed and physically tagged while the scratchpad RAM exists in a separate memory space.
 A combined 48 double entry instruction and data translation lookaside buffer is provided for translating virtual addresses.
 Branch prediction is achieved by a 64-entry branch target address cache and a branch history table that is integrated into the instruction cache.
-The branch mispredict penalty is three cycles due to the short six stage pipeline.
+The branch misprediction penalty is three cycles due to the short six stage pipeline.